 I tried to start a career in cinematography for a while but I don't give a fuck about it anymore.
 For a couple of years I stuck my head in filmmaking, camera operating, lighting, editing, or anything at all, but there weren't that many options to work in Madrid and it didn't really work out so I decided to move to Berlin, learn German while studying a Master on International Trade (online) and then found a job in Switzerland in the pharmaceutical industry which I LOVED.
 If I'm not gonna follow The Dream I'd better make some good money!
 That's my new, capitalist, happy, promising point of view.
 Please don't give me the "always follow your dream" crap, nor the "pharma is evil and you're selling you soul" crap.
 I won't agree with you.
 I'm happy with this choice and I have not settled for any less that what I want.
 But what one wants changes over time.

 These two years in Berlin were very unlike the Berlin experience, but still important for me from an interests point of view.
 I worked part time for a year and a half for a social gaming 3D network where I discovered the extreme geekness of this world we live in.
 Also, discovered the fascinating universe of the tech startup world there.
-I'm in Lausanne for a Pharma Marketing internship which I hope will end up in a permanent contract cause I LOVE IT.
+I'm in living in Lausanne and working in Geneva in pharma marketing!

 I'm a language freak and I love to know everything about it.